 Listening is one of the best soft skills a salesperson can have.
 You talk to your target audience on a daily basis.

 Every single conversation you have is an opportunity to learn more about their common pain-points, challenges, desires and the things that keep them up at night.
+Knowing these pain-points can help you tailor your pitch and sales techniques to better suit your audience.

 Start using this skill, and make a note of the common (and even one-off) pain-points and challenges that your prospects raise during sales calls.